IBMAppModernization/sample.ferret/README.md

 Ferret [![Build Status](https://travis-ci.org/WASdev/sample.ferret.svg?branch=master)](https://travis-ci.org/WASdev/sample.ferret)
 ======

 This sample project contains a simple Servlet application called Ferret.
 Ferret listens for HTTP requests sent to `<host>:<port>/ferret[/*]`, and responds with information about the request and the server.
 This is a simplified fork of [https://github.com/WASdev/sample.ferret](https://github.com/WASdev/sample.ferret) to test S2I deployments.
-It differs from the orgignal as follows:
+It differs from the original as follows:

 1. Maven only build that creates a **.war** file but does not use the Liberty Maven plugin to create a Liberty server instance
 2. Copied *server.xml* to the newly created folder **wlp/config** to accommodate multi-module apps.